renan4nandes/renan4nandes/README.md

 - 🇧🇷 I live in Brazil;
 - 🔥 [TodoFire](https://todofire.ml) is a project i made;
 - ✨ I like programming!
-- 🧑‍💻 I'm currently learning Rust Lang;
+- 🧑‍💻 I'm currently making the new TodoFire
 - 👦🏻 14yo;
 - ✉ Email me at: contact.renan4nandes@gmail.com